NUISANCEMC/tutorials/interactive/README.md

 ### Fitting parameters
 NUISANCE is also able to vary parameters for you, and find the value of the set of parameters you provide in the card file that minimizes the chi-square test-statistic with respect to the samples you provide in the card file.
 It will also calculate the postfit covariance matrix, and produce the best fit histograms.
 This was one of the primary motivations for producing NUISANCE in the first place!

 It is possible to implement simple reweighting parameters in NUISANCE for development, but it primarily interfaces with the reweighting packages provided by the generators themselves.
-E.g., it's not reinventing the wheel, it's a high-level tool which builds on top of the generators, which do all of the heavy lifting!
+It's not reinventing the wheel, it's a high-level tool which builds on top of the generators, which do all of the heavy lifting!

 To include parameters in the fit, they must be added to the NUISANCE card file with the format:
 ```